 Geraldine DeRuiter is the author of the award-winning Everywhereist website.
 Though supposedly a travel blog, recurring themes of deep fried desserts and a long-standing vendetta against airplane flatulence pervade the content.
 Since it began in 2009, the site has received numerous accolades, including: TIME Magazine’s Top 25 blogs of 2011, Forbes Magazines Best Blogs for Women (for three consecutive years), The Independent‘s Top 50 Travel Sites, and The Huffington Post‘s Top Travel Blogs.
 DeRuiter has appeared in BBC Travel, Conde Nast Traveler, Oprah.com, CNN.com, and Mashable, among others.
 She assumes this is because their respective editors were drunk at the time, as she can’t think of an other explanation as to how or why they’d want to write about her.

 Dennis Hensley was first paid to write by Movieline, when the magazine picked up a story he wrote on spec about his harrowing dance audition for Madonna.
 Since then, Dennis has written for TV Guide, In Style, Glamour, Us, Cosmopolitan and Out, published the novels Misadventures in the (213) and Screening Party and co-written the feature film Testosterone.
 His television credits include Lovespring International with Jane Lynch, The Big Gay Sketch Show, Bounce TV’s BRKDWN (as showrunner) and Fashion Police with Joan Rivers.
 His short films include Reunion (HBO award-winner), Rubdown, Evie Harris: Shining Star and If We Took a Holiday, which is currently playing festivals.
 Dennis is also the host/producer of the interview podcast, Dennis Anyone with Dennis Hensley and the creator/host of the long-running L.A. stage hit The MisMatch Game, which has raised $110,000 and counting for the L.A.
 LGBT Center.
 Find out more at www.dennishensley.com.
-Mariner’s Club Mixtape, published in May 2015, is Dennis’s first book with P+H Books.
+Mariner’s Club Mixtape, published in May 2015, was part of the Travel 6 of 1 series.

 The travel bug first injected its sweet venom into Matthew Link during his teenage years aboard his father’s 51-foot sailboat, as his family slowly drifted through Southeast Asia and the Pacific island nations over the course of several years.
 At various times in his life, Matt has called Hawaii, Hong Kong, The Philippines, Micronesia, New Zealand and various dots of Europe his home.